pradeepcep/qwaver/README.md

   an [excellent tutorial on learning Django](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) by walking through how to make a blog with many users. qwaver is basically a blog but for queries so it was a nice starting point!
+* Styling on the main page from the free templates at [Html5Up](https://html5up.net/)